eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 #### Define the Table with the Secondary Index

-Define the `messages_table` table with the secondary index:
+In the `hello.hpp` file define the `messages_table` table type with the secondary index:

 ```cpp
 using messages_table = eosio::multi_index<